North Texas' men's, women's basketball series against Old Dominion postponed

 Both the UNT men and women are scheduled to play their final regular season games on Feb.
 27. The C-USA tournaments are set to follow March 10-13 at the Ford Center in Frisco.

-The time between the end of the regular season and the conference tournament gives C-USA time to reschedule some of the series that have been postponed across the league.
+The time between the end of the regular season and the conference tournament gives C-USA an opportunity to reschedule some of the series that have been postponed across the league.

-The chances to the UNT men getting all four of their postponed games rescheduled before the conference tournament appear remote after their series against ODU was called off.
+The chances of the UNT men getting all four of their postponed games rescheduled before the conference tournament appear remote after their series against ODU was called off.